skip navigation

 DYNAMIC VERB – CAUSE OF THE FEELING

 A dynamic verb is one in which we take action to do or perform an activity.
-The action or activity that causew someone to experience an emotion.
+The action causes someone to experience an emotion.

 Bill is surprising Jill with flowers.